Soza-Wilson/field-Inspection-app/README.md

 <h5>Seed Tracking API:</h5> The app communicates with the Seed Tracking API to synchronize the collected data with the central database.

-Redux: Redux is used for state management, ensuring a consistent and predictable data flow throughout the app.
+<h5>Redux:<h5> Redux is used for state management, ensuring a consistent and predictable data flow throughout the app.

-React Navigation: React Navigation handles navigation and routing within the app, providing a smooth user experience.
+<h5>React Navigation: </h5>> React Navigation handles navigation and routing within the app, providing a smooth user experience.

-Camera API: The Camera API is used to enable photo capture directly from the app.
+<h5>Camera API:</h5> The Camera API is used to enable photo capture directly from the app.

-Geolocation API: The Geolocation API is used to track and record GPS location data during inspections.
+<h5>Geolocation API:</h5> The Geolocation API is used to track and record GPS location data during inspections.

-User Authentication System: The app implements a user authentication system to manage user access and data security.
+<h5>User Authentication System:</h5> The app implements a user authentication system to manage user access and data security.

-Getting Started
+<h3>Getting Started<h3>
 Follow these steps to get started with the FieldInspection app:

 Clone the repository: